FrostTorrents/Plex-Plus/README.md

 ---

 ## 📝 Notes on naming

 - 🏷️ The project name is **Stream Plus** in code and docs
 - 📦 The extension manifest name is **Stream Plus** starting with the next packaged build

 ---

 ## 💡 Tips

 - ⚠️ If Plex has **Automatically skip intros** enabled, Plex may still jump the playhead
   👉 Disable that in Plex settings or leave our overlay lock on for shows where you do not want skips
 - 🧼 Unknown skip buttons are ignored unless a matching rule is on
+- 🦊 On Firefox, the native **Skip Intro** button may become unclickable if auto-skip is disabled — a known issue

 ---

 ## 🛠️ Troubleshooting

 - 🕶️ **Timer not visible**
   - ✅ Ensure the extension is loaded and the Plex tab is active
   - 🔃 Refresh the Plex page

 - ⏩ **Skips happen when rules are off**
   - 🔍 Check Plex setting **Automatically skip intros**
   - 🔒 Keep **overlay lock** on for that show

 - 📌 **Rules don’t stick**
   - 🍪 Ensure the browser isn’t clearing site data on close
   - 🔐 Confirm storage is allowed in your profile

+- 🖱️ **Manual skip button not working in Firefox**
+  - ❌ This may happen when auto-skip is off — it’s a known limitation in current builds

 ---

 ## 🗺️ Roadmap

 - 🏷️ Manifest rename already planned and safe
 - 📤 Export or import settings
 - ⏳ Optional tiny countdown in the Plex control bar